CU-DSI-Scholars/site-source/content/page/faq2020-summer.md

 + **Question:** I am living remotely and have restricted availability during the workday in the U.S. Eastern time zone.
 Can I still apply?

     *Answer*: Most faculty are understanding of the difficulties of relocation and quarantine endured during COVID-19.
 The ability to participate on individual projects will vary by faculty with respect to the nature of the project and whether or not there are limitations with accessing research data.
-Our suggestion would be to indicate your location and availability for on-line communication.
+Our suggestion would be to indicate your location and availability for online communication.

 + **Question:** With only one application form, how do I express interest in more than one project?